MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_FirstRunPanelName** - The name of the panel from which the experience started

+#### Office.LivePersonaCard.ConfigurationSetAction

+We log when the user is in an app that loads a Persona Card in anticipation of the user opening the Live Persona Card.
+The data is used to determine whether the card loaded correctly.

+The following fields are collected:

+- **Data.appContextId** - A randomly generated ID used to identify different accounts in the same app

+- **Data.AppInfo.Name** - Name of the service in use (Profile card)

+- **Data.AppInfo_Id** - Name of the host application

+- **Data.AppInfo_Version** - Version of the host application

+- **Data.cardCorrelationId** - The globally unique identifier for a persona card

+- **Data.cardPersonaCorrelationId** - The globally unique identifier for a specific persona shown in a card

+- **Data.clientCorrelationId** - The globally unique identifier for the app's session

+- **Data.clientType** - The type of device the app is run on

+- **Data.eventId** - Name identifier of the event, e.g. "LivePersonaCardRenderedAction"

+- **Data.eventpriority** - An enumeration value for the priority of sending the event.

+- **Data.feature** - Used to group various events of the same feature (Profile card)

+- **Data.OTelJS.Version** - Version of OTel logger

+- **Data.properties** - Additional metadata collected for each event as follows:

+  - **accountType** - Whether the user belongs to an organization or a consumer

+  - **cardCorrelationId** - Duplicate of Data.appContextId above

+  - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above

+  - **ClientTimeStamp** - Time on the application when the event was logged

+  - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above

+  - **contextType** - What context (app) the card was launched from

+  - **ecsConfigIds** - Version identifiers for the features enabled in the card

+  - **ecsTagId** - Tag ID for features

+  - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session

+  - **flights** - The features enabled in the card

+  - **fromCache** - Whether data was fetched from memory

+  - **hasFinePointer** - Whether the device has mouse-pointer capability

+  - **hasHoverEvents** - Whether the device has mouse-hover capability

+  - **immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session

+  - **offlineResolved** - Whether data was fetched while offline

+  - **personaCorrelationId** - A globally unique identifier for unique personas in a session

+- **Data.region** -The geographical region of the profile card backend service to which user is connected

+- **Data.tenantAadObjectId** - The tenant to which a user's subscription is tied.
+Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

+- **Data.type** -Type of the logged event, e.g. Trace, Error, Event

+- **Data.userAadObjectId** -The globally unique user identifier for an enterprise Microsoft account (duplicate of Data.UserInfo.Id)

+- **Data.UserInfo.Id** - The globally unique user identifier for an enterprise Microsoft account

+- **Data.UserInfo.MsaId** - The globally unique user identifier for a consumer Microsoft account

+- **Data.UserInfo.OMSTenantId** - The tenant that a user's subscription is tied to.
+Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

+- **Data.userPuid** - The globally unique user identifier for a consumer Microsoft account (duplicate of Data.UserInfo.MsaId)

+- **Data.version** - The version of the service (Profile Card)

+- **Data.workloadCulture** - Culture set in the host application

+- **DeviceInfo_Id** - The globally unique device identifier for a device

+- **DeviceInfo_Make** - The brand of the operating system

+- **DeviceInfo_Model** - The model of the device

+- **DeviceInfo_OsName** - The name of the device OS

+- **DeviceInfo_OsVersion** - The version of the operating system

+- **DeviceInfo_SDKUid** - Uniquely identifies the device from the telemetry SDK's perspective

 #### Office.LivePersonaCard.UserActions.ClosedExpandedPersonaCard

 Logged when the user closes an expanded Persona Card.
 It is used to observe critical anomalies in failure rates of closing the Live Persona Card.